Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

 ## 1.1.4/1.2.4 - April 27, 2020

-* Add ability to modify client connection to App Configuration and Key Vault.
-Clients can be provided via ```ConfigurationClientBuilderSetup``` and ```SecretClientBuilderSetup```.
+* Add support to allow users configure the client used to connect to App Configuration and Key Vault.
+Users can define the clients via `ConfigurationClientBuilderSetup` and `SecretClientBuilderSetup`, shown [here](https://github.com/microsoft/spring-cloud-azure/tree/master/spring-cloud-azure-starters/spring-cloud-starter-azure-appconfiguration-config#modifying-connection-client). [#656](https://github.com/microsoft/spring-cloud-azure/issues/656)
   * This allows for setting up additional client information such as proxy information.
-* Fixed the bug that caused a partial store to load when both /application/ and /<application_name>/ are used, but one failed to load.
+* Fixed the bug that caused a partial store to load when both `/application/` and `/<application_name>/` are used, and only one of them loaded.
 This also caused the store to be unable to refresh.
-* Fixed the bug that caused extra requests to be made when a large number of changes existed in the store history.
+* Fixed a bug that may cause the excessive number of requests being made during configuration change detection to the App Configuration. [#672](https://github.com/microsoft/spring-cloud-azure/issues/672)
-* Fixed the bug where using empty label could not be used and was document as null label, which returned all results.
+* Fixed the bug where using an empty string label could not be done. [#655](https://github.com/microsoft/spring-cloud-azure/issues/655)
+  * Also a documentation issues was fixed that caused confusion between empty and null label, where null label returned all results.

 ## 1.1.3/1.2.3 - April 06, 2020